 “The more conflict, the better.”

-“Don’t write to get published.”
+“Don’t write to get published, grab the reader.”

 “Be captivating.
 Or memorable.”